What is Azure SQL Database?

 - Azure Event Hubs: For integrating SQL Database telemetry with your custom monitoring solution or hot pipelines.

 - Azure Monitor logs: For a built-in monitoring solution with reporting, alerting, and mitigating capabilities.

 Azure SQL Database enables your business to continue operating during disruptions.
 In a traditional SQL Server environment, you generally have at least two machines locally set up.
 These machines have exact, synchronously maintained, copies of the data to protect against a failure of a single machine or component.
 This environment provides high availability, but it doesn't protect against a natural disaster destroying your datacenter.

 Disaster recovery assumes that a catastrophic event is geographically localized enough to have another machine or set of machines with a copy of your data far away.
 In SQL Server, you can use Always On Availability Groups running in async mode to get this capability.
 People often don't want to wait for replication to happen that far away before committing a transaction, so there's potential for data loss when you do unplanned failovers.

 Databases in the Premium and Business Critical service tiers already do something similar to the synchronization of an availability group.
 Databases in lower service tiers provide redundancy through storage by using a different but equivalent mechanism.
 Built-in logic helps protect against a single machine failure.
-The active geo-replication feature gives you the ability to protect against disaster where a whole region is destroyed.
+The active geo-replication feature protects your databases against broad region-wide outages.

 Azure Availability Zones tries to protect against the outage of a single datacenter building within a single region.
 It helps you protect against the loss of power or network to a building.
 In SQL Database, you place the different replicas in different availability zones (different buildings, effectively).